Palladium price today: Rare metals mixed at the start of the European session

-Platinum Group Metals (PGMs) trade mixed at the beginning of Tuesday, according to FXStreet data.
-Palladium (XPD) changes hands at $953.45 a troy ounce, with the XPD/USD pair easing from its previous close at $954.75.
-In the meantime, Platinum (XPT) trades at $958.98 against the United States Dollar (USD) early in the European session, advancing after the XPT/USD pair settled at $952.95 at the previous close.
+Platinum Group Metals (PGMs) trade mixed at the beginning of Wednesday, according to FXStreet data.
+Palladium (XPD) changes hands at $976.90 a troy ounce, with the XPD/USD pair advancing from its previous close at $976.80.
+In the meantime, Platinum (XPT) trades at $960.85 against the United States Dollar (USD) early in the European session, shedding ground after the XPT/USD pair settled at $962.55 at the previous close.

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.